Mary-Gu/ANKI-Card-Generator/README.md

 2. **Configure the API Key**
 In the code, locate the line API_KEY = "sk-xxxxxxxx" and replace it with your own API key.
 Alternatively, consider configuring the API key as an environment variable.

+## Contributing
+If you have suggestions or encounter any issues, please open an issue on GitHub.
+Pull requests are also highly appreciated.
+Be sure to follow the project’s coding style and test your changes before submitting.

+## Contact
+For any questions or feedback, please open an issue in this repository.